ratatui/ratatui-website/src/content/docs/recipes/apps/spawn-vim.md

-One more thing to note is that when attempting to start an external process without using the pattern in the component template, issues can arise such as ANSI RGB values being printed into the TUI on returning back from external process.
+One more thing to note is that when attempting to start an external process without using the pattern in the component template, issues can arise such as ANSI RGB values being printed into the TUI upon returning from the external process.
+This happens because Vim requests the terminal background color, and when the terminal responds over stdin, those responses are read by Crossterm instead.
 If you encounter such issues, please refer to [orhun/rattler-build@84ea16a](https://github.com/orhun/rattler-build/commit/84ea16a4f5af33e2703b6330fcb977065263cef6) and [kdheepak/taskwarrior-tui#46](https://github.com/kdheepak/taskwarrior-tui/issues/46).
 Using `select!` + `cancellation_token` + `tokio` as in the component template avoids this problem.